 This condition is tough to get rid of, but don’t worry!
 There are ways to make sure you can nail your fungal problem with medications like SPORANOX® (itraconazole).
 Read on to learn more about fixing your fungal issues.

 Treat it quickly with the help of a professional

 To start, avoid treating your nails with paint-on products!
 Covering the appearance of your nail fungus with medical nail polish might seem appealing, but it is not that effective of treatment.
-According to the website Consumer Reports, this treatment at its worst will only help 5.5.% of users and at its best, 17.8%.
-So you’re better off looking elsewhere for help with your fungal infection.

 This treatment can still be intimidating when you consider the price of prescriptions in America.
 However, you can adjust the expense!
 Simply ship your medication through an international or Canadian pharmacy referral service.
 This service will allow you to connect to other licensed pharmacies outside The United States so you can get your medication from countries with more affordable prescription prices.